What are your hours of operation?

 • MAIN / EXPERIENCED LANDING AREA - directly in front of the

-packing area.
+packing area, up to the tetrahedron.
 You must have 200 jump/C-License minimum.
+In light/variable winds, land towards the lake.
 First

-person down sets the pattern - follow the tetrahedron.
+person down sets the pattern.
 No more than

-a 90 degree turn on approach is allowed.
-No holding breaks, spiraling
+a 90-degree turn on approach is allowed.
+No holding in brakes, spiraling

-or carving over this landing area.
+or carving over or through this landing area.
 Watch for heavy traffic.

 person to land.
 Students have the right of way.
 In light/no winds,

-• HIGH PERFORMANCE/SWOOP POND - to the left of the main landing
+• HIGH PERFORMANCE LANDING AREA - to the left of the main landing

 area.
 Use Extreme Caution!
 There are no restrictions on the direction